Columbia Middle School

-Jazz Band 6, 7, 8 All Year After school
+Jazz Band with Mr. Colanari 6, 7, 8 All Year After school

 Meets at least twice a week during and after school and gives performances in school, throughout the community, and at music festivals.
 The Columbia Middle School Jazz Ensemble offers students the opportunity to perform music from the 1930s and 40s Big Band Era as well as the contemporary music of today.
 As an active performing ensemble, this group performs at various events such as Columbia Middle School Graduation and Sixth Grade Orientation.
 We have given performances for the Seniors Citizens of Berkeley Heights, toured the three elementary schools in Berkeley Heights, performed at the High Note Festival at Dorney Park, and we perform at the Spring and Winter Concerts.

-The 6th Grade Chorus is welcome to all students who would like to sing in a large ensemble.
-The 7th and 8th Grade Chorus draws it membership from all seventh and eighth grade boys and girls interested in singing.
-No previous experience is required to be in these ensembles.
-Rehearsals occur during Blocks A and B. The group performs twice a year during the Winter and Spring Concerts.
+The Seventh and Eighth Grade Chorus draws it membership from all seventh and eighth grade boys and girls interested in singing.
+No previous experience is required.
+Rehearsals occur during opportunity period twice each week.
+The group performs twice a year during the Winter and Spring Concerts.

-Vocal Ensemble 7, 8 All Year During Lunch/EP
+Vocal Ensemble with Ms. Pezska 7, 8 All Year After School

 The Vocal Ensemble is an auditioned group of seventh and eighth grade students.
-Any student has the opportunity to audition for the group.
-Rehearsals are held on Day 2 from 11:05am - 11:37am (Lunch/EP).
+In order to audition, students must be a member of either the Seventh and Eighth Grade Chorus or the Boys' Chorus.
+Rehearsals are held after school one day each week.
 The ensemble performs twice a year during the Winter and Spring Concerts.

-Drummers Club 6, 7, 8 All Year After school
+Drummers Club with Mr. Colaneri 6, 7, 8 All Year After school

 Meets at least twice a week during and after school, gives performances in school, throughout the community, and at music festivals.
 An outgrowth of this ensemble is the Steel Pan Ensemble.
 The Columbia Middle School Percussion Ensemble dedicates itself to playing any instrument that you can hit, shake or scrape.